elfehr/pydone/README.md

 ![Screenshot.](https://gitlab.com/eyuku/pydone/raw/master/screenshot.png)
 ### Use the list
 #### Basic tasks
 * Lines containing `[]`,`[ ]` or `[x]` are list items.
 The box doesn't need to be at the beginning of the line, but only what follows it will change color.
-Pressing `<ctrl+space>` will mark the task on the current line as done/undone.
+Pressing `Ctrl`+`Space` will mark the task on the current line as done/undone.
 Done tasks are greyed out.
 * Other lines (except the ones starting with `--`) are considered as category titles.
-* Indentation with `<tab>`(again not necesserily at the beginning of the line) is used to describe subtasks.
+* Identation with tabs (again not necesserily at the beginning of the line) is used to describe subtasks.
 The parent task is greyed out as long as all its direct subtasks are not marked as done, so that the current tasks stand out.
-* A new task with can be inserted under the current line with `<alt+a>`.
+* A new task with can be inserted under the current line with `Alt'+'a`.
 Its box will be at the same level as the current line.
+Similarly, a child task can be inserted with `Alt'+'c`.
 #### Deadlines, tags and urgency
 * `//` can be used to add a deadline.
 Everything following `//` will be highlighted until the end of the line or until the next `--`.
 * `--` can be used to add a tag.
 Everything following `--` will be highlighted until the end of the line or until the next `//`.